Software.Land's Alignment with Society

 Conclusion

-This post outlines Software.Land's socioeconomic alignment on a national level that can be applied to most nations.
+This post outlines Software.Land's socioeconomic alignment at a high level.
 It is a work-in-progress that will continue to be updated.